IEAWindTask37/windIO/docs/source/developer_guide.rst

   change in two months or two years?
 - How does this change impact the complexity of windIO?

+..
+Code progress and stability
+.. ---------------------------
+..
+By default, windIO should be more adaptable / more conservative to change.

+..
+If adaptable:
+..
+Non-breaking changes should be evaluated for meeting scope and stability.
+..
+However, completeness and rigor are not critical.

+..
+If conservative:
+..
+Any change should be fully reviewed for scope, whole system impact, completeness, and rigor.

 Roles, Responsibilities and Expectations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~